maurymarkowitz/Peoples-Computer-Company-code/README.md

 - p.
 7 scales - generates the frequencies for any musical scale
 - p.
 7 harmonics - lists the harmonics for a series of tones
 - p.
 8 melody - generates a random melody
 - p.
-21 sinners - player attempts to avoid capture, listing incomplete, not copied
+21 sinners - player attempts to avoid capture, Dartmouth BASIC by Mac Oglesby
 - p.
 23 tinytrek - trek for the 8K Altair, Tiny BASIC
 - p.
 31 musical number guessing game - Altair assembler, not copied 8800)